Verifying smart contracts

 Additionally, one can also retrieve the source code files over IPFS, as IPFS hashes of these files are also found in the metadata.
 A contract can be verified by providing the metadata file and source files over its API or the UI(opens in a new tab), or using the plugins.
 Sourcify monitoring tool also listens to contract creations on new blocks and tries to verify the contracts if their metadata and source files are published on IPFS.

-It is possible to verify a contract privately, making it visible only to you (and other members of your team).
+It's possible to verify a contract privately or publicly.
+If verified privately, the smart contract is visible only to you (and other members in your project).
 Verifying a contract publicly makes it visible to everyone using the Tenderly platform.